Company Logo - Home Link

 (17) Coates' Row 114-120 East Bay Street

-This small simple brick and stone cluster of businesses and dwellings was built between 1710-1841.
+This small brick and stone cluster of businesses and dwellings was built between 1710-1841.

-A historic marker by the door of No. 120 says that "recently discovered documents and maps found in Scotland and the Netherlands" indicate that a seafarer's tavern was on this site as early as 1686, which would make this the oldest intact building in Charleston.
+A historical marker by the door of No. 120 says that "recently discovered documents and maps found in Scotland and the Netherlands" indicate that a seafarer's tavern was on this site as early as 1686, making it the oldest intact building in Charleston.

-Mrs. Coates took over Harris' Tavern, (which before that was The Tavern on the Bluffs) and renamed it "Mrs. Coates's Tavern on the Bay."
+Mrs. Coates took over Harris' Tavern (which was, before that, The Tavern on the Bluffs) and renamed it "Mrs. Coates's Tavern on the Bay."

 Regardless of the name, the taverns on that site were a happy site for thirsty sailors pulling into port and seeking grog, rum, and flavored beer.